solotov-val/IntroHTML/README.md

 This project is licensed under the MIT license.

-## Contributing

-We welcome contributions!
-Feel free to fork the repository and submit pull requests.
-If you find any issues or have suggestions, please open an issue.

-## Updates
+## Stay Updated

-Keep an eye on this space for updates as we progress through our learning journey!
+Keep an eye on this space for updates as I progress through my learning journey!